Convergence dynamics of Agent-to-Agent Interactions with Misaligned objectives: Introduction

 \section{Introduction}

 Large language models (LLMs) increasingly act as \emph{agents} that exchange messages, propose edits, and iteratively refine solutions in multi-step workflows \citep{mohammadi2025evaluation,niu2025flow,zhang2025agentprune}.
-While this trend has spurred a surge of multi-agent designs, from debate and role-structured discussions to autonomous tool-using collectives~\citep{wu2024autogen,du2023debate,liang2024mad,chen2023reconcile}, their behavior remains difficult to predict, especially when agent goals are only partially aligned \citep{erisken2025maebe, altmann2024emergence,cemri2025multi}.
+While this trend has spurred a surge of multi-agent designs, from debate and role-structured discussions to autonomous tool-using collectives~\citep{wu2024autogen,du2023debate,liang2024mad,chen2023reconcile}, their behavior remains difficult to predict, especially when agent goals are only partially aligned \citep{erisken2025maebe, altmann2024emergence,cemri2025multi, kong2025aegis}.
 Recent empirical findings further caution that, under common prompting and coordination schemes, multi-agent setups may not consistently outperform strong single-agent baselines and can be brittle and unreliable participants~\citep{wang2024rethinking,huang2024resilience,wynn2025talk,lee2024promptinfection}.
 These observations motivate a principled, mechanistic account of how interacting LLM agents update their internal states \emph{because of} each other.

 Our analysis builds on an emerging theoretical view of LLM inference as \emph{in-context optimization}.
 A growing body of work shows that sufficiently trained transformers can implement algorithmic updates, including gradient descent for linear regression tasks, using only the information provided in the prompt~\citep{akyurek2023what,garg2022what,von2023transformers, ahn2023linear, dai2022can}.
 Most relevant to us, \citet{huang2025cot} prove that a single-layer transformer with linear self-attention (LSA) can carry out \emph{multiple} gradient-descent-like steps in context when trained to predict the next iterate on quadratic objectives.
 We adopt this insight as a modeling primitive: specifically, we assume that once appropriately trained, each agent performs a stable, approximately linear \emph{gradient} update towards its own objective, from the incoming context (representing the previous iterate).
+In the rest of the paper, “agent” refers specifically to such an LSA-based in-context optimizer operating on a linear regression objective.
+We use this analytically tractable model as a proxy for LLM-based agents